demisto/content/Packs/Automox/Integrations/Automox/README.md

 There is no context output for this command.
 ### automox-groups-list
 ***
-List all groups in an Automox instance based on organization permissions.
+List all groups in Automox based on organization permissions.

 #### Base Command